 How To Install Weather Stripping

 Here are a few easy steps to fix the issue:

-- Use weather-stripping adhesive to apply the new seals: Replacement weather stripping is easy to find.
-While shopping, pick up a can of brake cleaner, some silicone spray, and weather-stripping adhesive.
+Use weather-stripping adhesive to apply the new seals: Replacement weather stripping is easy to find.
+While shopping, pick up some silicone spray and weather-stripping adhesive.
 Once your surface is clean, use the weather-stripping adhesive and place a small bead along both sides of the inside of the gasket.
 Inevitably, you'll get some adhesive that will ooze out.
-Clean that up with brake cleaner too—just make sure you do it before it dries.
+Clean that up with brake cleaner too — just make sure you do it before it dries.

 Maintaining Your Weather Stripping

 Now that you've got new weather stripping in your car, you'll want to take good care of it.
 Those big linemen need a good pat on the back, too, every now and again.
 Maintenance is simple.